-Another View Walking Trail, Melbourne, Victoria
+Another View Walking Trail List

 This list is taken from the booklet 'Another View' Walking Trail - Pathway of the Rainbow Serpent.
 The walk is a collaboration of aboriginal and non-aboriginal visual artists, writers and researchers, particularly Ray Thomas (Gunnai tribe Gippsland Victoria), Megan Evans and Robert Mate Mate (Woorabinda/Berigaba tribe Queensland).